BreicheSinal/athlink/README.md

 > An innovative platform designed for athletes to showcase their achievements, connect with coaches, clubs, and fellow athletes, and take their careers to the next level.
 >
 > AthLink streamlines networking for athletes by offering features like virtual tryouts, chat messaging, and blockchain-based achievement verification, ensuring authenticity and ease of access.
-AthLink to empower athletes by saving time and creating meaningful connections that drive success.
+Clubs can use AI to organize and structure unorganized notes related to athletes' virtual tryouts, saving time and creating meaningful connections that drive success.

 ### User Stories